Define parameters

 15.2 Mapping COVID-19 Outbreaks

 Mapping COVID-19 outbreaks helps identify infection hotspots, track the virus’s spread, and inform public health interventions.
-Geographic Information Systems (GIS) and spatial analysis techniques can visualize and analyze COVID-19 data, such as the number of cases, deaths, and recoveries, at local, regional, and global levels.
+Geographic Information Systems (GIS) and spatial analysis techniques can visualise and analyse COVID-19 data, such as the number of cases, deaths, and recoveries, at local, regional, and global levels.

 15.3 Example: Modelling the Spread of COVID-19

 Spatiotemporal modelling of COVID-19 outbreaks can provide valuable insights into the pandemic’s dynamics and help guide public health responses.
-In this example, we’ll use R to model the spread of COVID-19 using a Susceptible-Infected-Recovered (SIR) model, a common compartmental model used in epidemiology to simulate the spread of infectious diseases.
+In this example, we’ll use the Susceptible-Exposed-Infected-Recovered (SEIR) model to simulate the spread of COVID-19 infections, as we saw in Section 6.3.2.
 A Bayesian machine learning approach is used to predict the spread of the virus over time and across different regions.
 Bayesian methods handle uncertainties and allow for the integration of prior information into the model.

-First, we use the SIR model function to simulate the spread of the disease.
-The model compartments are: the number of susceptible (S), the number of infected (I), and R represents the number of recovered individuals.
-The parameters of the model are the transmission rate (\beta) and the recovery rate (\gamma), and (N) is the total population.
+First, we use the SEIR model function to simulate the spread of the disease.
+The model compartments are: the number of susceptible (S), the exposed (E), the infected (I), and R represents the number of recovered individuals.
+The parameters of the model are the transmission rate (\beta) and the recovery rate (\gamma), (t_{exp}) the latent period, and (N) is the total population.

 As seen previously, we’ll use the ode()